-It all started back in the 1950’s.
+It all started back in the 1950s.
 This whole thing started with a Russian researcher named David Kritchevsky.
 See, back in 1954, David posted two papers on fats.
 The first paper discussed the effects of feeding cholesterol to rabbits.
 In his experiment, he added a cholesterol molecule to the food of these vegetarian rabbits.
 What did he conclude from studying the rabbits before and after the change to their food?
-Well, he concluded that when cholesterol was added to vegetarian rabbit chow, it caused the formation of plaques (also called atheromas) in the heart.
-This lead to clogged arteries and, over time, heart disease.
+Well, he concluded that when cholesterol was added to a vegetarian rabbit chow, it caused the formation of plaques (also called atheromas) in the heart.
+This leads to clogged arteries and, over time, heart disease.
 At that time, the only place to find this type of cholesterol was in meat, cheese, eggs, and butter.

 Here’s where it gets tricky.
 That same year, Kritchevsky published another paper that said something different about oil.
 This paper concluded that polyunsaturated fatty acids had a beneficial effect on overall cholesterol, and thereby, the heart as a whole.
 What are polyunsaturated fats?
 Those types of fats come from liquid vegetable oils…olive, soybean, safflower, sunflower, avocado, and canola oils.
 Can you believe that this article was posted in the exact same year as his first paper?

 As we all know…things can change.
-It is important to note that the seed oil industry was in flux when these papers were written, after traditional paint and plastic production switched to petroleum-based products to save money.
+It is important to note that the seed oil industry was in flux when these papers were written after traditional paint and plastic production switched to petroleum-based products to save money.
 In fact, oil producers held onto Kritchevsky’s paper for dear life, and began to sing the praises of vegetable oils by calling them “heart protective.”
 At that time heart disease was at an all-time high among the general public (nearly 10% of all deaths at the time.)
 Although this discovery was widely accepted, it was not backed by science.
 In fact, no trials were ever conducted on humans to test this theory of “heart healthy” oil.
 This entire hypothesis became known as the lipid hypothesis.
 The lipid hypothesis simply stated what Kritchevsky’s paper found…that polyunsaturated fats in the blood could actually reduce cholesterol levels.

 In his book “Plant Strong,” Rip Esselstyn quotes Dr. Ray Peat, who says, “All oils, even if they’re organic, cold-pressed, unprocessed, bottled in glass, and stored away from heat and light, are damaging.”
 This goes for coconut oil too.
 Stay away from it all.
 It is all a concentrated source of saturated fat that is laden with calories that will contribute to obesity and heart disease.
+I think there needs to be something added to that.
+Instead of saying what we shouldn’t eat, we should focus more on what we SHOULD eat.
+More fruits and veggies.

 If you are like most Americans, you eat too much oil each day.
-I know that it might be hard to get rid of your olive oil all together, but I have good news for you.
+I know that it might be hard to get rid of your olive oil altogether, but I have good news for you.
 If you can significantly reduce your consumption of oil, you might be ok.
 Recently, Dr. Michael Greger from Nutrtionfacts.org came out with a video that said something I had been thinking about many times before.
 If you happen to eat a wonderfully healthy diet that is rich in fruits and veggies…could you possibly stave off the negative, artery-clogging effects of oil in the body?
 The answer is surprising (at 2:30).
 Watch this to learn more.

 Plant Strong by Rip Esselstyn